HumanSignal/labelImg/README.md

 You can then start annotating by running `./labelImg.py`.
 For usage instructions you can see [Here](https://youtu.be/p0nR2YsCY_U)

-At the moment annotations are saved as a XML file.
+At the moment annotations are saved as an XML file.
 The format is PASCAL VOC format, and the format is the same as [ImageNet](http://www.image-net.org/)

 You can also see [ImageNet Utils](https://github.com/tzutalin/ImageNet_Utils) to download image, create a label text for machine learning, etc